What is an Accredited Register?

-- Why should I use a practitioner on an Accredited Register?
+Why should I use a practitioner on an Accredited Register?

-- How do I find someone on an Accredited Register?
+How do I find someone on an Accredited Register?

-- I am a health professional.
-How do I get your quality mark and join your register?
+I am a health professional.
+How do I get your Quality Mark and join your register?

 No, it is a matter of choice.
 They can choose to be on an Accredited Register or not.
 You are also free to choose whether or not to use a practitioner on an Accredited Register.

 Do Accredited Registers protect the public in the same way as statutory regulators?

 The main purpose of the Accredited Registers scheme is to protect the public and raise professional standards.
 The Authority sets high standards for organisations holding registers and Accredited Registers require practitioners to meet high standards of personal behaviour, technical competence and where applicable, business practice.
 This helps protect the public.

-- Does having the quality mark mean that a particular therapy works?
+Does having the Quality Mark mean that a particular therapy works?

 What should I do if I am unhappy with someone on an Accredited Register?

-- Can I tell you if I am unhappy with an Accredited Register?
+Can I tell you if I am unhappy with an Accredited Register?

-- What happens if someone is removed from an Accredited Register?
+What happens if someone is removed from an Accredited Register?

-The Authority requires all organisations holding Accredited Registers to recognise and acknowledge the decision to remove a practitioner for poor practice and that also removes their right to join another Accredited Register.
+The Authority requires all organisations holding Accredited Registers to recognise and acknowledge the decision to remove a practitioner for disciplinary reasons.

 We welcome applications from organisations that hold registers and are committed to protecting the public.
 First of all, you’ll need to make sure you meet our Standards and are ready to apply.
-You’ll find a self-assessment tool on Apply for the quality mark.
+You’ll find a self-assessment tool on Apply for the Quality Mark.
 We also encourage you to have an informal discussion with our Accredited Registers team about your organisation and your plans to apply.

-- Do I need to meet all the Authority's standards to get the quality mark?
+Do I need to meet all the Authority's standards to get the Quality Mark?